DataQualityCommittee/dqc_us_rules/README.md

 ## About the DQC Arelle plugin (v5 and later)

-The DQC rules are run using an Arelle plugin written in python-based syntax (called xule) that requires the [Arelle XBRL processor](http://arelle.org/download/) on a local computer or server.
+The DQC rules are run using an Arelle plugin written in an XBRL rule syntax called Xule.
+Xule is processed in a plugin for the [Arelle Open Source XBRL processor](http://arelle.org/download/) on a local computer or server.
 The DQC Arelle plugin reads a specified ruleset and the assertions defined in the ruleset are evaluated against an XBRL instance, a taxonomy or an extension taxonomy, creating validation messages.

 The ruleset is comprised of compiled rule files representing rule submission forms that define the rules in a human readable syntax.
 Both the compiled rule files and the human readable rule submission forms are included in the distribution.